 About the Author

 Jessica Koslow was born and raised in Venice, Calif.
-After graduating from Brown University, she moved to New York City and worked at McCall’s magazine, where she learned to write and edit, and gained invaluable publishing experience.
-Here, she also began her freelance writing career and scored her first published piece in Vibe magazine, thus combining her love of writing and hip-hop.
+After graduating from Brown University, she moved to New York City and worked at McCall’s magazine, where she gained invaluable publishing experience.
+She also began her freelance writing career and her first piece was published in Vibe magazine, thus combining her love of writing and hip-hop.

-In June 2012, she scored her first L.A.
-Times clip, and in September 2012, she produced a USC Visions and Voices event, titled “The Underground: From the Streets to the Stage,” which premiered at Bovard Auditorium.
+In September 2012, she produced a USC Visions and Voices event, titled “The Underground: From the Streets to the Stage,” which premiered at Bovard Auditorium.
 Read more about The 818 Session at the818session.com.

 She worked at Goldstar Events, Inc. for 11 years, where she was first hired in 2013 as a copy editor.
-She continued to freelance and also began to edit theses and dissertations for colleges and universities.
+She continues to freelance and edits theses and dissertations for colleges and universities.

 Contact: Jessica.Koslow@gmail.com; 310-403-6646